DarkoKuzmanovic/the-gaming-nook/cleanup-analysis.md

 ```
 _exit.svg               # Unused duplicate of exit.svg
 back-to-menu.svg        # Not referenced anywhere in codebase
-star.svg                # Not referenced anywhere in codebase
+star.svg                # Keep - Used as data URI in Card.css for validation animations
 validation-check.png    # Not referenced anywhere in codebase
 ```